Asbatel/AndroSA/README.md

    - Androguard: It is used for statically analyzing the target APK and extracting its contextual and structural data (https://github.com/androguard/androguard)
    - scikit-learn: Machine learning library for Python

+# Installation

+AndroSa can be installed as follows:

+   - Download or clone the repo (git clone https://github.com/Asbatel/AndroSA.git)
+   - Navigate to the main directory (cd AndroSa)
+   - Install the required tools (Androguard + Scikit-learn)

+# Usage

+To test an APK, simply run the following command: `python check_apk.py <apk_path>`